 Step 1: Prepare your chicken wings for smoking

 The first step is to ensure that the wings are dry as possible.
 You can start by patting them with paper towels to remove any visible moisture.

 After drying with paper towels, now toss your wings with baking powder on both sides and lock them in a zip-top bag for about 10 minutes.

 Step 2: Prepare your smoker and smoke the wings

 Once you have your wings drying in the zip-top bag, preheat your oven to about 250 degrees F. In this case, you can use your favorite wood since there is no pressure to maintain a high temperature.
-I always use hickory for chicken smoking.
+For smoking wood, I always use hickory for chicken smoking.

 Now place the wings on the grill grates and close the lid.
 Smoke for about 30 minutes.

 After cooking for 30 minutes, you need to increase the temperature drastically.

 If possible, increase your smoker temperature to about 425 degrees and continue cooking for 45 minutes.
 If this is not possible, transfer your wings to a preheated oven at 425 degrees F.

 Rotate the wings if you are using the grill or flip in the oven frequently until they attain an internal temperature of 175 degrees F.